Program 2026

 Career DNA: Decoding Beliefs, Myths & Early‑Career Realities

-Leaving academia for your first job is thrilling—but also full of doubts.
-This interactive 25‑minute large‑scale workshop helps early‑career life scientists tackle common fears about networking, applications, interviews, and rejection.
-Through a fun quiz and small‑group chats led by career advisors, you’ll gain practical tips, fresh perspectives, and the confidence to take your next steps.
-A quick, honest starting point for your career journey.
+Leaving academia for your first job is exciting — but it often comes with doubts and mixed feelings.
+This fast‑paced, interactive 25‑minute workshop, designed and created by the LSCD, helps early‑career life scientists explore and normalize common fears around networking, applications, interviews, and rejection.
+Through a playful quiz and small‑group conversations led by experienced career advisors and vocational psychologists from UNIL and UNIGE, you’ll gain practical tips, sharper perspectives, and confidence for your next steps.
+A quick, honest, and energizing starting point for anyone preparing to launch their career.

 Mandatory registration for all activities at the CV Desk from 9:00 to 9:45.
 Limited number of places: first come, first served.